LonnyGomes/vjs-video/README.md

 ## Responsive Container

-The `vjs-container` directive implments responsive scaling for your video.js videos.
+The `vjs-video-container` directive implments responsive sizing for your video.js videos.
 By default it assumes a wide screen 16:9 ratio however any custom ratio can be supplied.

-> responsive video comes shipped with video.js 5.0 and should be used instead; however if used with 5.0, `vjs-container` the aspect ratio values are passed through to `video.js`.
+> responsive video comes shipped with video.js 5.0 and should be used instead of this directive; however if used with 5.0, the `vjs-video-container` aspect ratio values are passed through to `video.js`.

 The following example wraps a video.js instance within a responsive container with a ratio of 4:3.